 - Value: maximum $25,000 per annum, tenable for 1 year for LL.M. students; renewable twice for D.C.L. students (if eligibility is maintained)

 - Fellows registered in the D.C.L. program will be provided with office space in the Centre for Human Rights and Legal Pluralism, if available.

-Renewal for a second and, if applicable, third year is subject to maintaining good standing in the program and providing a satisfactory progress report.
+Renewal for doctoral students is subject to maintaining good standing in the program and providing a satisfactory progress report.